Aavia Privacy Principles

 We believe you should be in control of your personal information.
 Consistent with this belief:

-- We will delete your personal information if you ask us to, including if asked when you cancel your membership.
+- We will delete your personal information if you ask us to (unless we are legally prohibited from doing so), including if asked when you cancel your membership.

 - We will provide you with access to your personal information if you ask us to, including if asked if you cancel your membership.

-- We will NOT share your identifiable health information with others except to the extent necessary to provide our services.
-Our service providers are contractually bound to only use your health information to provide services to us and are prohibited from sharing your health information with third parties.
+- We will NOT share your identifiable health information with others except to the extent necessary to run and provide our services.
+Our service providers are contractually bound to only use your health information to provide services to us and are prohibited from sharing your health information with third parties (unless they are required to do so under applicable laws).
 For example, we may use a cloud service provider to store health information you provide while using our app.

 - AAVIA DOES NOT SELL MEMBER PERSONAL INFORMATION

 Our business model is to provide highly valuable product experiences and services to our members in exchange for membership fees.
+We do not monetize your identifiable health information or other personal information.
 As such, we do not sell your health information or other personal information.
 This is our promise.

 We may use personal information other than health information to help us identify and connect with other people who may be interested in becoming members.